-Species richness was above benchmark levels for all but one plot but in all cases was below baseline and year 1 results lower (refer Figure 3.1).
-The groundcover forb component of the vegetation seems to have been the most reduced with many previously recorded annual and short-lived perennial species no longer apparent.
+Species richness was below benchmark levels for three of the five plots but in all cases was below baseline and year 1 results, except for the revegetation plot (refer Figure 3.1).
+The groundcover grass and forb component of the vegetation seems to have been the most reduced with many previously recorded annual and short-lived perennial species no longer apparent.